20 Sturdy Dog Breeds for Outdoor Adventures

 The Belgian Malinois is a hard worker and adventurer.
 They are confident and ready for any task at hand.
 They are a larger breed, but are quite elegant.
 Belgian Malinois require a lot of exercise, so they’re perfect if you lead a very active lifestyle.

-Belgian Malinois thrive on activity and develop deep bonds with their owner.
+Some facts about Belgian Malinois are that they thrive on activity and develop deep bonds with their owner.
 This breed will enjoy accompanying you on any adventure you may take!

 7. Belgian Tervuren